airtai/faststream/docs/docs/en/getting-started/integrations/fastapi/index.md

 ## @after_startup

-The `FastStream` application has the `after_startup` hook, which allows you to perform operations with your message broker after the connection is established.
+The `FastStream` application has the `#!python @after_startup` hook, which allows you to perform operations with your message broker after the connection is established.
 This can be extremely convenient for managing your brokers' objects and/or sending messages.
 This hook is also available for your **FastAPI StreamRouter**

 {! includes/getting_started/integrations/fastapi/4.md !}